navyvet1125/drill-app-apr292024/README.md

 ## Issues
 Since this is not intended to be a fully functional standalone app, here are some of the issues with the app include:
+* No Error Handling: If it breaks, it breaks
 * No server side validation, meaning a lack of protection from bad actors
 * Inadequate use of CORS, further lack of protection
 * Not production ready